Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 The core is the one skill clause, with which some restrcitions in common rules are relaxed here.
 Also, it makes team management and game plan explanation concise.

+As a result, heal is very limited.
+Since duplicate skills are not allowed, unit with XX Magic is always short of MP, and there is **only one** unit can equip Divine Magic.
+Also according to the clause, only one spell may be used, so usually Heal 1 is the only easily accessible method.
+Other options like Purify costs 30 MP and is almost impossible to spam.
+Harvest Dance hopefully will be nerfed in the next patch...

+What's more, status restoration is hard in this rule, since you can't use consumables and Divine Magic (Ease) is usually occupied by Heal 1...

 Haven't tested it, so there might exist some abusive options waiting to be banned.

 If it causes some trouble in later battles, refer to two-trick pony rules.